WebAssembly/compact-import-section/document/core/binary/modules.rst

 $${grammar: {Bimportsec Bimports Bimport}}

 .. note::
-   The encoding of :ref:`imports <binary-imports>` beginning with ${:0x01 0xFF} allows multiple imports to be expressed without repeating the module name. ${:0x01 0xFF} decodes as an invalid :ref:`name <binary-name>` for compatibility with older implementations.
+   The encoding of :ref:`imports <binary-imports>` containing ${:0x7F} allows multiple imports to be encoded without repeating the module name.
+Because ${:0x7F} is not a valid encoding for an :ref:`external type <binary-externtype>`, the encoding is unambiguous.

 .. index:: ! function section, function, type index, function type